wswebcreation/wdio-native-app-compare/README.md

 Visual regression testing for Native iOS and Android apps with WebdriverIO

 > This service works with WebdriverIO V5 and higher.
-To check support for WebdriverIO V4 go to the [`0.7.0`](https://github.com/wswebcreation/wdio-native-app-compare/tree/0.7.0) branch
+To check support for WebdriverIO V4 go to the [`0.7.0`](https://github.com/wswebcreation/wdio-native-app-compare/tree/0.7.0) branch and following the instructions

 # What can it do
 This service for WebdriverIO will add 4 methods that can be used to save and or check element/screen-shots of a native iOS or Android app, see [Methods](./README.md#methods) for all the methods and details.

 When the compare methods are used a baseline image (each device + OS, and even OS version, needs to have it's own baseline image) will be compared to an actual screenshot.
-The output will be an abject of data, check the `save..`-methods output [here](https://github.com/wswebcreation/wdio-native-app-compare/blob/master/docs/METHODS.md#save-methods) and the `compare..`-methods [here](https://github.com/wswebcreation/wdio-native-app-compare/blob/master/docs/METHODS.md#compare-methods)
+The output will be an object of data, check the `save..`-methods output [here](https://github.com/wswebcreation/wdio-native-app-compare/blob/master/docs/METHODS.md#save-methods) and the `compare..`-methods [here](https://github.com/wswebcreation/wdio-native-app-compare/blob/master/docs/METHODS.md#compare-methods)

 ## Comparison
 The images are compared with the lovely module [ResembleJS](https://github.com/rsmbl/Resemble.js).